 From that day on I knew I would be vegan for the rest of my life”

 Wondering what to eat, Gaz instantly went into his kitchen and started experimenting.

-“I remember eating my first vegan meal, it was like a weight had be lifted off my shoulders, no longer would I be part of the cruelty towards animals again.
+“I remember eating my first vegan meal, it was like a weight had been lifted off my shoulders, no longer would I be part of the cruelty towards animals again.
 It tasted so fresh, vibrant & flavoursome.

 After weeks of experimenting my passion for cooking was back!

-My mum & dad who I must thank for supporting me so much over the years, also decided to go vegan shortly after me.
+My mum & dad who I must thank for supporting me so much over the years also decided to go vegan shortly after me.
 It was incredible”

 Gaz wanting to do his bit of activism, started trying to persuade his friends & colleagues to go vegan.